Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 ## Summary

-This milestone was the main part of my project.
-I completed several major tasks, including writing the color detection, ball identification, ultrasonic sensor sensitivity, and robot movement codes.
+This milestone was the main portion of my project's work, as I completed several major tasks, including writing the color detection, ball identification, ultrasonic sensor sensitivity, and linear robot movement codes.
 Throughout this milestone, I also worked on lots of wire management, and got a general idea of how I want my final product to look in terms of its organization.

 ### Components Used
 **New** components used after the first milestone include: